Employers add 263,000 jobs in September as jobless rate falls to 50-year low

 Stock markets plummet

-Stock futures fell on the jobs report, with the Dow plunging 2% and the S&P 500 falling 1.5%, indicating that hiring remains too strong for investors' tastes.
-The strong monthly hiring figure mean the Fed is likely to keep hiking interest rates sharply as it moves to slow down hiring in its bid to squash inflation.
+Stocks fell on the jobs report, with the Dow plunging 2% and the S&P 500 falling 1.5% in early trading, indicating that hiring remains too strong for investors' tastes.
+The strong monthly hiring figure means the Fed is likely to keep hiking interest rates sharply as it moves to slow down hiring in its bid to squash inflation.

-"The 263,000 gain in non-farm payrolls in September is another signal that labour market conditions are cooling.
-But with the unemployment rate dropping back to 3.5% the report is unlikely to significantly alter the Fed's view that the labour market is "out of balance," economists at Capital Economics said in a note.
+"Good news for the economy is bad news for markets, unfortunately," Chris Zaccarelli, chief investment officer at the Independent Advisor Alliance, said in an email.

+The fastest price increases in four decades are crushing Americans' budgets and have become a major political liability for President Joe Biden's Democratic Party moving into the midterm elections.
+Federal Reserve officials have signaled their willingness to keep rising rates until the job markets weakens significantly — even if its moves cause a recession.

 for more features.